Associate Veterinarian and Founder

 Chris founded Prairie Swine Health Services in 1999, driven by a passion for helping swine producers and their industry operate profitably and sustainably in Western Canada, through a progressive model involving comprehensive, practical animal health solutions and a commitment to continual innovation and improvement.
 He is graduate of the Western College of Veterinary Medicine at the University of Saskatchewan in Saskatoon and has served both the profession and the industry in numerous leadership roles.
+While Chris is no longer involved in the day to day running of the business he is still available for his clients.

 A well-known industry communicator and a strong advocate of agriculture and agribusiness, Egan is a long-standing partner in Prairie Swine Health Services.
 He is graduate of the Western College of Veterinary Medicine at the University of Saskatchewan in Saskatoon.
 He and his family operate a third generation mixed farm in central Alberta.
 Egan is also the acting National Animal Health Coordinator for the Canadian Pork Council.
 Among numerous awards and recognitions, he was the recipient of the 2014 Alberta Pork Congress Industry Ambassador Award.
 He has served in numerous professional and industry leadership roles includes including as president of the Alberta Veterinary Medical Association (2014-15).